ar1997/guacamole-bulk-insert/README.md

 # guacamole-bulk-insert

-A go program that can insert data into the Guacamole database.
-(Postgres in this case)
+This is a program written in GO that inserts data into the Guacamole database in large numbers.
+(Postgres in this case).
+If you dont have a mechanism to insert connection and user data

 NOTE :
 - This program takes data as csv